Elijbet/DictionaryApp/README.md

 * dropdown menu "Browse" that lets you select a letter
 * order content on button click to display all words starting with the selected letter
 * working simple search bar
+* gritter - This Ruby on Rails gem allows you to easily add Growl-like notifications to your application using a jQuery plugin called 'gritter’.

 * apply pagination and search with AJAX  -  not working as of yet